yichunfeng/mnist/README.md

           n_hidden2=128,n_output=10)
 ```

-The result is presented below:
+The comparisons of accuracy and loss are presented below:

 ![image](https://github.com/yichunfeng/mnist/blob/master/Accuracy_Layer.png)

 ![image](https://github.com/yichunfeng/mnist/blob/master/Loss_Layer.png)

+The following are the illustrations how the relation between the training the testing could be affected when we add or delete one layer:

+![image]

+![image]

 ### Different Optimizer
 optimization.py and sgd_bgd.py provide different optimizers including Batch Gradient Descent, Root Mean Square Prop and Adaptive Moment Estimation for the multilayer perceptron.